Skip to main content

 But this happens A LOT 😪

-Companies spend days, weeks, or months writing an all-encompassing (and usually dull) social media policy for their employees and then fail to share it with the workforce effectively.
+Companies spend days, weeks, or months writing an all-encompassing social media policy for their employees, then fail to share it with the workforce effectively.

-Or worse yet, they simply leave it on the company intranet for employees to look for.
+Or worse yet, they simply leave it on the company intranet for employees to search for.

-The purpose of your shiny new policy should be to encourage employees to share, and that starts with sharing the policy with them.
+The purpose of your shiny new policy should be to encourage employees to share content, and that starts with sharing the policy with them.

 Why?
 We already know they’re using social media anyway…

-Well, consider this; since the inception of social media, employees have been told to avoid talking about the company online or face the consequences.
+Since the start of social media, employees have been told to avoid talking about the company online or face the consequences.

 Sure, the emerging workforce will have a different attitude, but the majority of your employees will, by default, have reservations about using social media for work purposes.
 You HAVE to get your policy in front of these people 🙏